1abykeev/global-grants/README.md

 ## Accessing Courses with a Course Code

 Each course on the platform is associated with a unique course code.
 For example, if a user enters the course code `240290`, they will be directed to one of the courses available on the platform.
 This system helps users easily navigate to the correct course by entering the code associated with it.
-While loggin in if you use 240290 as Course Code you will be able to see content of one course.

 ### How to Use the Course Code:
 1. Log in with your credentials.
-2. Navigate to the course search or entry page.
-3. Enter the course code (e.g., `240290`) to access the corresponding course page.
+2. Enter the course code (e.g., `240290`) to access the corresponding course page.

 ### Key Features